 - Keep good records.
 This can be the difference between a good and bad settlement.
 Don't expect them to remember you or what you agreed upon.

 - Send all correspondence via registered mail, receipt requested (about $5-$6 a letter).
-This doesn't require a trip to the post office, you can use the US Postal Service's onle Click and Ship service.
+This doesn't require a trip to the post office, you can use the USPS's on-line Click and Ship service.

 - Keep a copy of every letter you send.

-- Keep a log of when you spoke to the agencies, and who you spoke with.
+- Keep a log of when you spoke to the agencies, and with whom you spoke to.
 Ask for the name of the supervisor of the person you spoke to, as the turnover rate at collections agencies is high.

 - Follow up all phone correspondence with a letter (registered, of course).

 - Penalties and extra interest are typically fictitious amounts of money added on by the collection agency to pad their profits.
 I've seen as much as to 50% of the debt or more claimed to be owed by a collection agency consisting of interest and fees.
 Example: Recently, I talked to a guy who had his $5000 original debts balloon up to $11,000 in less than 3 years.
 This is illegal, every state has usury laws (which dictate the maximum interests allowed to be charged.)
 If you consider the junk debt buyer paid 7 cents on the dollar or less, there is no way there is this much interest.

 Most companies would be thrilled to get you to pay the original debt even without the extra penalties they add on and will usually be more than agreeable in waiving these fees.

 - Never look too eager to settle.
 Take plenty of time to reach an agreement.
 Never let it slip that you need to settle the debt because you're buying a home, car or anything else.
 If, for example, you tell a creditor that you really need to get this debt settled to get into your dream home, you can forget any kind of settlement.
 The creditor will insist on the full balance.